Chase Sapphire Reserve®

 Cons

-- $550 annual fee is steep if you don't fully use the benefits
+- $795 annual fee is steep unless you actively use the credit stack

 - Cannot hold multiple Sapphire cards simultaneously